 The Institute’s new video, “Smart Moves to Avoid Falling Down” addresses this trend.
 The Institute also released a PowerPoint presentation for senior groups.

-A special program to reduce back injuries is now available:
+A special program to reduce back injuries for police, fire and other first responders is now available:

 The Institute’s website includes “Safe Patient Lifting for Emergency Responders" to train employees how to deal with real life situations.